falexwolf/falexwolf.me/about.md

 * I love the work.
 * I'm grateful to have found a good problem space to work on after a long journey through different areas of interest since childhood.
 I'm grateful to be working alongside my wife.
 * I enjoy playing all kinds of sports with the kids and running & hiking.
 As a teen I competed in running, cycling, judo & jujutsu.
-* I've enjoyed living & working in different places, as a scientist & engineer and in my teens as a social worker & kitchen aid: Rosenheim, Ribeauvillé, Dehradun, Augsburg, DC, Paris, Stuttgart, NYC, Boston.
+* I've enjoyed living & working in different places, as a scientist & engineer and in my teens as a social worker & kitchen aide: Rosenheim, Ribeauvillé, Dehradun, Augsburg, DC, Paris, Stuttgart, NYC, Boston.
 In my late teens & early twenties I backpacked doing things like hiking through central Romania using only a national map and a compass.
 * I had pretty much missed out on LLMs until late 2022, similar to missing out on the interesting parts of the internet & technology until the late 2000s.
 * As a teen -- having been classically trained as a child -- I taught myself a bunch of instruments and played shows.
 I always hoped to get back to playing music with the kids but it's taking longer than expected, and maybe we'll keep exploring things other than music.
 * ...